D. Kim Lough

 Honors & Awards

 - Listed as the 2022 Lawyer of the Year by The Best Lawyers in America® in the area of Construction Law in Phoenix, Arizona.

 - Selected for inclusion in The Best Lawyers in America® in the following areas:

 - Construction Litigation (2008 – 2023)

-- Listed by the Southwest Super Lawyers® list for Construction Law and Litigation (2001 – 2021)
+- Annually honored by Southwest Super Lawyers® since 2008 for his work in the area of Construction Law and Litigation

 - The Contractor in Distress Call; Your Best Advice, State Bar of Arizona’s Construction Law Section in Phoenix, Arizona (Feb.
 6, 2018)

 - Arizona Mechanics and Materialmen’s Lien and Bond Claims (March 2006)

 - Litigating a Multi-Party Construction Case: Lessons Working learned from Pioneer Roofing and its Progeny, State Bar of Arizona (Feb.
 2006)